meltyourface/blank/posts/Alchemical-Aviary/The-Symbolism-and-Significance-of-Alchemical-Birds/index.md

 2. Connection to the Alchemical Process and Philosopher's Stone

-The alchemical process generally comprises three or four stages: nigredo, albedo, citrinitas, and rubedo.
+**The alchemical process generally comprises three or four stages**: nigredo, albedo, citrinitas, and rubedo.
 Each alchemical bird corresponds to one or more stages in this transformative process.

 The Raven, as previously mentioned, connects to the ‘nigredo’ stage, bringing the material and the psyche to the lowest, most primal and essential state, where rebirth starts.